itsyourOOP/cs1666_organization/adv_topics/ai.md

 * Introduction (10 min)
 	* General introduction of what it is
-	* History of AI
-		* Mario AI, AI in its simplest form
-		* Hardware improvements lead to improvements in AI
 	* Psuedointelligence vs artificial intelligence
 		* Psudeointelligence mimics what we think of AI, it gives enemies and NPCs directions, giving the appearance of AI